 - The 2,000-student campus allows for students to make real connections with faculty.
 It’s also a very pretty campus that “feels like college.”

 - Nearly every single student is offered some type of financial aid – and merit aid for the stronger students is very generous.
 Financial aid is a high priority for this school, and while they don’t promise to fill 100% of your financial need, they will work with you to find a way to make it affordable for you to attend.

 - While it is a liberal arts college, the business, nursing and performing arts (music and theatre) programs, all grounded in the broad liberal arts base education, are very strong.
 There is also a very strong 3-2 engineering program in which students can major in Physics and then transfer to earn an engineering degree.

 4. The four-year graduation rate is 78-80%; 95-96% of students who graduate do so in four years.

 5. Student comments: “People enjoy intelligent conversation.”
 “There’s the opportunity to create your own academic program.”
 “It’s easy to mix and match different interests and passions.”

 6. This is very cool – Illinois Wesleyan hosts this online digital clearinghouse of all student research projects.
 Explore them here!

 While most large universities tell students to look to their left and right at freshman orientation and tell them that only one of the three will graduate with a math or science major, IWU professors work closely with STEM students to prevent what Professor Gabe Spalding calls”the leaky pipeline” of students who drop out of these challenging disciplines.

-I had a very positive feeling during my visit to Illinois Wesleyan and would recommend it to any student interested in getting away from home and studying in a liberal arts environment.
+I had a very positive feeling during my visit to Illinois Wesleyan University, and would recommend it to any student interested in a change of pace, and studying in a liberal arts environment.

 Admissions stats: SAT mid-50% Critical Reading: 540-670, Math 590-740.
 Average GPA is 3.8.
 Audition-based theatre and music programs and direct-entry nursing.